-Anders Schinkel is Assistant Professor of Philosophy of Education at the Faculty of Behavioural and Movement Sciences of Vrije Universiteit Amsterdam, The Netherlands.
+Anders Schinkel is Associate Professor of Philosophy of Education at the Faculty of Behavioural and Movement Sciences of Vrije Universiteit Amsterdam, The Netherlands.

 Born in Kampen, I spent my childhood and school days in Maassluis and Spijkenisse, where I still live.
 I studied both history and philosophy at Erasmus University Rotterdam, graduating in 2001 and 2002, respectively.
 My PhD research (2002-2006) concerned the philosophical foundation or justification of (legal accommodation of) conscientious objection and culminated in the monograph Conscience and Conscientious Objections (Pallas Publications, Amsterdam, 2007) I received my PhD in 2007, after which I had teaching and research positions at Erasmus University Rotterdam, Technical University Eindhoven, and Vrije Universiteit Amsterdam.
 I’ve been Assistant Professor of Philosophy of Education at the latter since 2011.
 When I’m not working I like to go climbing, running, or fossil hunting; I also enjoy walking in nature, reading, and writing poetry.